oscarbutler/Blackjack/README.md

 - If the input is 3 they will be shown the credits of the project.

-- If the user inputs 0 the programn will stop
+- If the user inputs 0 the programn will stop.

+- When the input to start the game is entered there will be 2 cards given, one to the user and one to the opponent.
 ## Technology Used

 - Python was used to make the code.